THE LAW OFFICES OF IMAN I. ABOUELAZM

 Bankruptcy is a legal process governed by the U.S. Bankruptcy Code which allows consumers and

-The person, company or bank to whom a debt is owed is called the Creditor.
-Personal bankruptcy is
+person, company or bank to whom a debt is owed is called the Creditor.
+Personal bankruptcy is filed under

-filed under Chapter 7 or Chapter 13 of the Bankruptcy Code.
-Chapter 7 bankruptcy is usually the
+Chapter 7 or Chapter 13 of the Bankruptcy Code.
+Chapter 7 bankruptcy is usually the preferred type of

 Types of Debts